NEAT-project/HTTPOverSCTP/README.md

 A port of the web server [thttpd](http://acme.com/software/thttpd/) adding SCTP support is available at [nplab/thttpd](https://github.com/nplab/thttpd).
 It runs on FreeBSD, Linux, MacOS X, and Solaris using a kernel SCTP stack and support IPv4 and IPv6.
 On FreeBSD and Mac OS X it supports also UDP encapsulation.
 An instance running on FreeBSD is reachable at [bsd10](http://bsd10.fh-muenster.de).
-It does currently supports neither persistent connections nor pipelining.
+It currently supports neither persistent connections nor pipelining.